chandanhpcic/docs/source/manual/etpro_telemetry.rst

 ======================================== ===========================================================================================
 Unique Sensor ID                         Unique sensor identification, helps identifying messages from the same system,
                                          without knowing who is the operator.
-OPNSense Version                         Current installed software version.
+REticen8 Version                         Current installed software version.
 This will help both for troubleshooting purposes
                                          (if a bad update is pushed and Proofpoint notices that deployments running version X have an issue) as well for planning, to understand how new features and functionality would be adopted.